Margin Protection Crop Insurance Plan (MPP insurance) provides coverage against an unexpected decrease in operating margin (revenue less input costs).

 Margin Protection is area-based, using county-level estimates of average revenue and input costs to establish the amount of coverage and indemnity payments.
 Because Margin Protection is area-based (average for a county), it may not reflect your individual experience.
 Margin Protection insurance, first implemented in 2016 crop year, protects against decreases in margin caused by reduced county yields, reduced commodity prices, increased price of certain inputs or any combination of these issues.

-Margin Protection can be purchased by itself, or in conjunction with a Yield Protection or Revenue Protection policy purchased from the same Approved Insurance Provider that issued the Margin Protection policy.
+Margin Protection crop insurance can be purchased by itself, or in conjunction with a Yield Protection or Revenue Protection policy purchased from the same Approved Insurance Provider that issued the Margin Protection policy.
 If you buy a Yield Protection or Revenue Protection policy, you will receive a Margin Protection premium credit to reflect that indemnity payments from one policy can offset payments from the other.

 - Rice – Arkansas, California, Louisiana, Mississippi, Missouri and Texas

-- Wheat – Minnesota, Montana, North Dakota and South Dakota (spring wheat type 12 only)
+- Wheat – Minnesota, Montana, North Dakota and South Dakota

 Margin Protection provides coverage that is based on an expected margin for each applicable crop, type, and practice.

 Expected Margin = Expected Revenue – Expected Costs, where: